What makes the Matthew 25 Fund different from other funds?

 Yes.
-Your shares can be invested as a regular IRA, a Simple IRA, a Roth IRA, an Education IRA, or a SEP IRA.
+Your shares can be invested as a regular IRA, a Roth IRA, a Simple IRA or a SEP IRA.
 The Matthew 25 Fund also accepts rollovers from pension and profit sharing plan distributions.
 Please contact us for specific information at 888-M25-FUND.

 Where does the name Matthew 25 come from?